mjdwitt/OpenWarEngine/API.markdown

   catastrophic errors could occur.
 For instance, a zone named "Foo" might have an array of adjacent territories that looks like `["Bar", "Baz", "Quux"]`.

-#### The turn object

-Turn information must be supplied in the game state by